The NUFFT Operator#

 Where \(S_1, \dots, S_L\) are the sensitivity maps of each coil.
 Such sensitivity maps can be acquired separetely by acquiring low frequency of the kspace, or estimated from the data.

-The constant magnetic field applied in a MRI machine \(B0\) (with a typical intensity 1.5, 3 or 7 Tesla) is inherently disturbed at interfaces with different magnetic susceptibilities (such as air-tissue interfaces in the nose and ear canals).
-Those field perturbations introduce a spatially varying phase shift in the frequencies acquired (noted \(\Delta\omega_0\)), making the acquisition deviate from the convenient Fourier model.
+The constant magnetic field applied in a MRI machine \(B0\) (with a typical intensity 1.5, 3 or 7 Tesla) is inherently disturbed at tissue interfaces with owing to different magnetic susceptibilities (such as air-tissue interfaces in the nose and ear canals).
+Those field perturbations introduce a spatially varying phase shift in the frequencies acquired (noted \(\Delta\omega_0\)), making the acquisition model deviating from the convenient Fourier model.
 Fortunately, this inhomogeneity map can be acquired separatly or estimated (but this goes beyond the scope of this package) and integrated in the model as:

 where \(t_i\) is the time at which the frequency \(\nu_i\) is acquired.
 Similarly at the reconstruction we have

-With these mixed-domain field pertubations, the Fourier model does not hold anymore and the FFT algorithm can not be used.
+With these mixed-domain field pertubations, the Fourier model does not hold anymore and the FFT algorithm cannot be used any longer.
 The main approach (initially proposed by Noll et al. [2]) is to approximate the mixed-domain exponential term by splitting it into single-domain weights \(b_{m, \ell}\) and \(c_{\ell, n}\):

 Yielding the following model, where \(L \ll M, N\) regular Fourier transforms are performed to approximate the non-Fourier transform.